bdwyz/100-days-of-code/log.md

 **Today's Progress**: After a 9 hour day and then going the gym, I got my hour in.
 Worked on my "favorite things" section.

-**Thoughts:** Getting comfurtable with nesting spans and divs and classes and ID's. feeling good.
+**Thoughts:** Getting comfortable with nesting spans and divs and classes and ID's. feeling good.

+### Day 10: January 18th, 2018

+**Today's Progress**: Missed 2 days :( but got a whole lot of stuff done today.
+Finished my about section and my portfolio section.

+**Thoughts:** I wasnt feeling into but as soon as I got going I was game!
+I'm just nervous about tomorrow because I hope I can make the site that I worked so hard to build mobile friendly.
+Also have to learn the nav bar feature in bootstrap4.